urbit/urbit/pkg/grid/README.md

 ## Getting Started

-To get started using Landscape first you need to run, `npm run bootstrap` at the top level of the greater urbit repo.
+To get started using Landscape first you need to run, `npm i && npm run bootstrap` at the top level of the greater urbit repo.
 This will install your npm dependencies and correctly link the current implementation of the packages at `pkg/npm/*` to your dependencies.

 If you intend to edit those packages will developing on Landscape, you should also have `npm run watch-libs` running to build and re-link them after every change.